Customer center templates

 The other variables should be self-explaining if you study the templates.
 Be aware that all parser variables will not be accessible in every template.
 To see the defined variables for a template, you can use the special debug variables

 %PARSER_TREE% at the bottom of a template file.
 This will print out all the variables to your browser when access through the customer module.
-This is especially useful when you want to explicitly call an extra field defined in Service.
+This is especially useful when you want to explicitly call an extra field.
 If you for example make an extra field in the request table, you have to manually code the template to show these in the customer pages.

-You can also create your own custom templates, which for example can make a request in Service based on information from the web page.
+You can also create your own custom templates, which for example can make a request based on information from the webpage.
 The following described how to make such templates.

-How can I create drop-downs on the customer pages where you can choose the category from a hierarchical view?
+How can I create category drop-downs on the customer pages?

 Customer Center is default shipped with templates that lists the categories in a single drop-down.
 If you want these to show the categories in a hierarchy, you have to make some small changes to the templates.